-The State University of New York at Fredonia is pleased to announce the 7th annual competition for the Marion International Fellowship for the Visual and Performing Arts.
+The State University of New York at Fredonia is pleased to announce the 8th annual competition for the Marion International Fellowship for the Visual and Performing Arts.
 This unique opportunity is established in the Fredonia College Foundation by Cathy and Jesse Marion of Houston, Texas.
 It is designed to support an artistic journey through which a creative project is developed.
 Applicants for the Marion International Fellowship will design a project inspired by one of the theme weeks of the Chautauqua Institution in Chautauqua, New York.
 The project will include a path of travel which includes the Chautauqua Institution, the Ucross Foundation of Wyoming, and at least one other of the Circle Member locations mentioned below.
 The awardee will make a final presentation on the campus of the State University of New York at Fredonia.
-The fellowship is administered through the office of the Dean of the College of Visual and Performing Arts.
+The fellowship is administered at Fredonia by Dr. Sarah Hamilton, Associate Professor of Music.

 Applicants must be current or former affiliates of one or more of the Marion Circle member organizations, in roles such as artistic or professional staff, faculty, fellows, or artists-in-residence.
 You may visit the Circle Member Resources on the Fredonia website for more information .
-If you have additional questions about eligibility, please contact Ralph Blasting, Dean of the College of Visual and Performing Arts: email@example.com or 716-673-3174.
+If you have additional questions about eligibility, please contact Dr. Hamilton by email at Sarah.Hamilton@fredonia.edu, telephone 716.673.4631, or alternate number of 716.673.3537

 Circle Member Locations